kestra-io/docs/content/docs/15.how-to-guides/pushnamespacefiles.md

 version: ">= 0.17.0"
 ---

-The `PushNamespaceFils` task allows you to commit and push your saved files inside of your namespace to a Git repository.
+Push files in your namespace to a Git Repository.

 ## How it works

 The [PushNamespaceFiles](/plugins/plugin-git/tasks/io.kestra.plugin.git.PushNamespaceFiles) task is a powerful integration that allows you to **push your namespace files to Git from the UI while still managing this process entirely in code**!
 Kestra unifies the development experience between the UI and code so you can combine the best of both worlds without sacrificing the benefits of version control.

-The process is simple: you can **build your flows** in a development namespace using all **productivity features of the Kestra UI** (_such as the built-in code editor, autocompletion, syntax validation, documentation, blueprint examples, live-updating topology view, output previews, replays, execution and revision history_) and then **push them to Git** after you have tested and validated them.
+The process is simple: you can **build your flows and files** in a development namespace using all **productivity features of the Kestra UI** (_such as the built-in code editor, autocompletion, syntax validation, documentation, blueprint examples, live-updating topology view, output previews, replays, execution and revision history_) and then **push them to Git** after you have tested and validated them.

 The task allows you to easily push one or more files from a given namespace (and optionally also child namespaces) to any Git-based Version Control System.